haya-aldossary/Machain-Learning/Report.md

 ---
 ***Question 2: What features did you end up using in your POI identifier, and what selection process did you use to pick them?
 Did you have to do any scaling?
 Why or why not?
 As part of the assignment, you should attempt to engineer your own feature that does not come ready-made in the dataset -- explain what feature you tried to make, and the rationale behind it.***

-I used scikit-learn SelectKBest to select best 10 influential features and used those featuers for all the upcoming algorithm.
-Unsurprisingly, 9 out of 10 features related to financial data and only 1 features called shared_receipt_with_poi (messages from/to the POI divided by to/from messages from the person) were attempted to engineere by us.
-Main purpose of composing ratio of POI message is we expect POI contact each other more often than non-POI and the relationship could be non-linear.
-The initial assumption behind these features is: the relationship between POI is much more stronger than between POI and non-POIs, and if we quickly did back-of-the-envelope Excel scatter plot, there might be truth to that hypothesis.
-The fact that shared_receipt_with_poi is included after using SelectKBest proved that this is a crucial features, as they also slightly increased the precision and recall of most of the machine learning algorithms used in later part of the analysis (e.g precision & recall for Support Vector Classifer before adding new feature are 0.503 & 0.223 respectively, while after adding new feature, the results are 0.504 & 0.225)

-In more details for the Two features that are created recently:
+I used scikit-learn SelectKBest to select features and used those featuers for all the upcoming algorithm.
+Two features are created recently:
 1- **to_poi_message_ratio** :
 Measuring how many e-mails are frequently sent by a person to POIs.
 2- **from_poi_message_ratio**:
 Measuring how many e-mails are frequently received by a person from POIs.

+Main purpose of composing ratio of POI message is we expect POI contact each other more often than non-POI and the relationship could be non-linear.
+The initial assumption behind these features is: the relationship between POI is much more stronger than between POI and non-POIs, and if we quickly did back-of-the-envelope Excel scatter plot, there might be truth to that hypothesis.
+The fact that shared_receipt_with_poi is included after using SelectKBest proved that this is a crucial features, as they also slightly increased the precision and recall of most of the machine learning algorithms used in later part of the analysis (e.g precision & recall for Support Vector Classifer before adding new feature are 0.503 & 0.223 respectively, while after adding new feature, the results are 0.504 & 0.225

 After feature engineering & using SelectKBest, I then scaled all features using min-max scalers.
 As briefly investigated through exporting CSV, we can see all email and financial data are varied by several order of magnitudes.
 Therefore, it is vital that we feature-scaling for the features to be considered evenly.
 For a comprehensive look on the chosen features, we can look at their respective score after using SelectKBest by the table below: